Skip to main content

 The Role of Peptide Therapy

 Another area of specialized telehealth that requires a high level of physician competence is peptide therapy.
 Peptides are short chains of amino acids that act as signaling molecules in the body, regulating a wide range of physiological functions.
 Certain peptides can be used to stimulate the body’s own production of growth hormone, offering benefits for body composition, recovery, and overall vitality.
-Competence in this area requires a deep understanding of the different types of peptides, their mechanisms of action, and their appropriate clinical applications.

 Growth Hormone Peptides

-Growth hormone releasing peptides (GHRPs) and releasing hormones (GHRHs) are two classes of peptides that are commonly used to stimulate the pituitary gland to produce more growth hormone.
+Growth hormone releasing peptides (GHRPs) and growth hormone releasing hormones (GHRHs) are two classes of peptides that are commonly used to stimulate the pituitary gland to produce more growth hormone.
 Some of the most common peptides in this category include:

 • Sermorelin ∞ A GHRH analogue that stimulates the pituitary to release growth hormone.